Peter Goldsworthy

 Peter David Goldsworthy (born 1951) is an Australian writer and medical practitioner.
 He has won major awards for his short stories, poetry, novels, and opera libretti.
 He is known for his novels Maestro, Honk If You Are Jesus, and Three Dog Night.

 Goldsworthy began his writing life as a poet, as described in his 2013 comic memoir, His Stupid Boyhood, and regards poetic principles as the basis of all his writing.

 Early life and education

-Peter David Goldsworthy was born in 1951 in Minlaton, South Australia, and grew up in various Australian country towns. he completed his schooling in Darwin in the Northern Territory.
+Peter David Goldsworthy was born in 1951 in Minlaton, South Australia, and grew up in various Australian country towns, including Penola.
+He completed his schooling in Darwin in the Northern Territory.

-He graduated in medicine from the University of Adelaide in 1974.
+He graduated from the University of Adelaide in 1974 with a degree in medicine.

 Early career

 Goldsworthy worked in alcohol and drug rehabilitation for several years after graduation, but, with his poetry being published in Westerly and the Friendly Street Poetry Reader, he started dividing his working time equally between general practice and writing.